alanzhaonys/business-location-analysis/README.md

 To be fair, there are a lot of CloudFormation code you have to write, it might not worth the time to do it this way.
 In my case, I can replicate the reports for variety of business types, it's totally worth it.
 Additionaly, keeping and tracking everything in code seems to be the better practice.

-__There are two ways to generate QuickSight reports with CloudFormation that I know of.__ You can ingore the sections below, they will make more sense after you take deep dive of using this methodology.
+__There are two ways to generate QuickSight reports with CloudFormation that I know of.__ They will make more sense after you take deep dive of using this methodology.

 #### Code analysis definitions manually
 Analysis definitions holds the information about fields, filters, parameters and layouts.
 It can be overwhelming to put everything together, but it allows you to create a brand new QuickSight analysis without a base analysis.
+This is the method I chose for this article.
+The [describe-analysis-definition](https://docs.aws.amazon.com/cli/latest/reference/quicksight/describe-analysis-definition.html) helped me a lot by providing majority of the `QuickSight::Definition` CloudFormation context from an existing analysis as guidelines.

+Take a look at the `QuickSight::Definition` use in this article [here](https://github.com/alanzhaonys/business-location-analysis/blob/257400aa6145d7f10d53bbd7d647ad5a39406a82/nested/quicksight.yaml#L958).

 #### Derive from a maually created analysis
 1. Create a template from the base analysis using [create-template](https://docs.aws.amazon.com/cli/latest/reference/quicksight/create-template.html) CLI.
 There is no option to do it from the console